 Our specialty is tallit and tzitzit, but periodically our customers ask if we sell shofars as well, or if we can recommend where to buy a ram’s horn or Yemenite shofar.
 For a long time we simply referred them to other Judaica webstores that sell shofars.

 But something always bothered me: All of the webstores that offer shofars for sale use stock photos and write a note saying they are merely for illustrative purposes.
 In other words, what you see is not what you get.
 You order a ram’s horn shofar or a kudu shofar, specify the size you want and choose black or brown, and they simply go and pull a shofar off the shelf and stick it in a box.
 (By the way, black and brown is a bit misleading, because most shofars are a combination of both.)

 Of course one option is to buy a shofar on eBay or Amazon.
 But a lot of people don’t feel comfortable working with eBay and Amazon sellers, who are not always solidly established, and since a portion of the sale goes to eBay or Amazon, prices may be higher.

 I knew that with a bit of time and effort, we could create a high caliber shofar sales webstore that would enable the prospective buyer to see the shofar in details and choose exactly what he wants.
-So we started selling ram’s horn shofars on our webstore.
+So we started selling ram’s horn shofars on a sister site called Kudu Shofar.

 Every time a new shipment comes in, we photograph, number, measure and catalog every shofar individually.
 Some people want a hefty shofar with a gnarly shape and a natural finish.
 Others would like to buy a smoothly polished shofar with an elegant shape.

 To help prospective buyers find a shofar that has just the right the look, feel and sound, we provide a number of high resolution images of every shofar and write detailed descriptions of the shape, color and sound.